 Jon Mundorf is an award-winning National Board Certified Teacher.
 He teaches 7th grade English & Language Arts at P.K.
 Yonge Developmental Research School at the University of Florida, a public school given the responsibility to develop innovative solutions to educational concerns and to disseminate successful instructional programs to other school districts.
 Prior to working at the University of Florida, Dr. Mundorf taught 4th and 5th grade in the Collier County (FL) Public Schools, which included a year working on special assignment in the Office of Continuous Improvement Initiatives as a MTSS & School Improvement Specialist.

-Dr. Mundorf enjoys sharing his experiences with others and has done so at conferences and workshops throughout North America.
+Dr. Mundorf enjoys sharing his experiences with others and has done so at conferences and workshops around the world.
 He consults with schools, school districts, universities, and other organizations on topics such as inclusive teacher pedagogy, accessibility, technology integration, practitioner research, school improvement, and Universal Design for Learning (UDL).
-He is a member of the Harvard Graduate School of Education’s UDL Summer Institute faculty and the CAST UDL faculty cadre.
+He is a member of the Harvard Graduate School of Education’s Programs in Professional Education faculty and the CAST UDL faculty cadre.

 Ed.D., Curriculum and Instruction, University of Florida, Gainesville, FL